 The passenger and crew spaces within the ship were not air-conditioned and with the ship destined to operate in tropical regions for much of its time, the design took this into account.
 All paasenger cabins were on the outside of the ship, the passenger decks were wide and airy with shelter from direct sunlight with much outdoor seating.
+The forward 'tween decks could be configured to handle 4th Class passengers or troops.
 H P Mutters & Son of the Hague were responsible for the interior design and furnishing.

 An innovation included in the design of the ship was the fitting of a stabilizing tank.
 This tank, filled with a fluid and situated in the lower part of the ship would produce a counter-force to the yawing movement of the ship.
 This would hopefully minimise discomfort to the passengers & crew.
 Other innovations included the fitting of two electric elevators in first class passenger accommodation and the fitting of an echo-sounder.

 As mentioned briefly above the maiden voyage commenced on February 8th 1928 under the command of Captain W J Boon.
 The weather would not be kind to the new flagship of the company.
 Whilst enroute to Tangiers bad weather smashed-in several portholes, knocked the head off a large ventilating shaft and damaged many tables & chairs.
 The ship's arrival was celebrated at many ports enroute.